This post may contain affiliate links, from which we earn an income.

 Most of us like to plan our day ahead, and it’s no different when the day involves sitting behind the wheel for a large chunk of time.

 Even if you use a sat nav to work out the way, check the route so you can get a sense of which direction you’re going, where the route takes you and key stops along the way.

 In some countries though, services are harder to find.
-There are some long stretches of road across the interior in Spain where you won’t see a service station for hours.
+There are some long stretches of road across the interior in Spain and Turkey where you won’t see a service station for hours.
 And if you’re road tripping in Morocco, planning ahead is a serious necessity!